dask/dask-docker/README.md

 {'tcp://172.23.0.4:41269': 4}
 ```

+## Environment Variables

+The following environment variables are supported for both the base and notebook images:

+* `$EXTRA_APT_PACKAGES` - Space separated list of additional system packages to install with apt.
+* `$EXTRA_CONDA_PACKAGES` - Space separated list of additional packages to install with conda.
+* `$EXTRA_PIP_PACKAGES` - Space separated list of additional python packages to install with pip.

+The notebook image supports the following additional environment variables:

+* `$JUPYTERLAB_ARGS` - Extra [arguments](https://jupyter-notebook.readthedocs.io/en/stable/config.html) to pass to the `jupyter lab` command.

 ## Building images

 Docker compose provides an easy way to building all the images with the right context